Happy #NoPornovember, Fighters! This month, we’re all about highlighting how change begins with each of us taking a stand for love in our communities.

 But Annie is also bold in other ways that spark conversations in her community and inspire us.

-In a post on her Facebook last year, she’s pictured with a friend holding fact sheets they personally made, detailing a few harmful effects of porn listed out on Fight the New Drug’s website.
+In a post on her Facebook from a couple of years ago, she’s pictured with a friend holding fact sheets they personally made, detailing a few harmful effects of porn listed out on Fight the New Drug’s website.

 In deciding to share the fliers all over campus, in the post she said, “We’ve decided our motto is ‘make campus uncomfortable 2019.’
 We want to challenge the lack of real conversation surrounding porn.
 There are too many men and women who struggle with pornography addictions to pretend that it doesn’t exist or isn’t worthy of being talked about…shame OFF you—you are loved and your love still works.”

 We know her community is forever changed because of her boldness in spreading this fight for real love, and we are grateful for her shame-free voice.